mario-guerra/mario-guerra.github.io/content/blog/2025-07-21-mlops-for-devs-not-data-scientists/index.md

 ## How to Test AI Systems 🧪🤔

 Testing AI is a little weird.
-You’re not just checking if the code runs—you’re checking if the outputs make sense.
+You’re not just checking if the code runs, you’re checking if the outputs make sense.
 Watch out for:

 - **Non-determinism**: The same input might give different outputs.
 Test with multiple seeds or runs.
 - **Test data leakage**: Make sure your test data isn’t sneaking into your training set.